Can a common bone drug help HIV patients fight osteoporosis?

 Summary

 This study tested whether alendronate, a drug used for osteoporosis, can improve bone density in people with HIV.
 140 participants received either alendronate or a placebo, along with calcium and vitamin D, for 2 years.
-The main goal was to measure changes in bone density in the spine and hip.
+The goal was to see if the drug could strengthen bones and reduce fracture risk in this population.

 Disclaimer Read more